weiwei-lin/fieldmask-rs/fieldmask/README.md

 # fieldmask
-This is a Rust library that supports (de)serializing/applying fieldmask.
+This is a Rust library that supports (de)serializing/applying field mask.

 ## Example
 ```rust